-In essence, that is the aim of MIP.
+In essence, that is the aim of it.

-It’s a fee charged by a reverse mortgage lender, and they charge one when entering a loan agreement, to cover the cost of the dispensation of the loan.
+It’s a fee billed by a reverse mortgage lender, and they charge one when entering a loan agreement, to cover the cost of the dispensation of the loan.

 HUD stringently regulates the fees, and FHA insures them – meaning that there is a firm government-mandated cap on origination fees and percentages.